Vertical vs horizontal cracks in a home's concrete foundation.

 Finding a vertical crack in your foundation can be unsettling, but it’s helpful to know they are often less serious than their horizontal counterparts.
 These up-and-down cracks usually happen for a few common reasons related to your home’s natural aging process and the environment around it.
 Understanding what causes them is the first step in figuring out if you need a simple monitor or a professional foundation repair.

-Natural Foundation Settling
+Normal Foundation Settling

 Think of your home like it’s getting comfortable in its spot.
 Over time, every house settles into the soil beneath it.
 This is a completely normal process, especially in the first few years after construction.
 As the weight of your home shifts and compacts the ground, it can create stress on the concrete foundation, leading to small vertical cracks.
 Most of the time, these settling cracks are hairline-thin and don’t pose a structural threat.
 They are simply a sign that your house is adjusting to its permanent home.
 While they are usually harmless, it’s always a good idea to keep an eye on them to make sure they don’t widen over time.

-Concrete Curing and Shrinkage
+Concrete Shrinkage from Curing

 Concrete isn’t a static material.
 When your foundation was first poured, the concrete mix contained a lot of water.
 As the concrete cures and hardens, that water evaporates, causing the material to shrink slightly.
 This shrinkage process can create small vertical cracks, which are often called shrinkage cracks.
 They typically appear within the first year of the concrete being poured and are a natural part of the drying process.
 These cracks are usually very narrow and don’t go all the way through the foundation wall.
 They are a cosmetic issue more than a structural one, but knowing their origin can give you peace of mind.